jasper-zanjani/notes/sources/wsac.md

 #### 4.7 Removing an RD Session Host server from use for maintenance
 #### 4.8 Publishing WordPad with RemoteApp
 #### 4.9 Tracking user logins with Logon/Logoff scripts
 ## Chapter 5: Monitoring and backup
-> - [ ] 5.1 Using Server Manager as a quick monitoring tool
-> - [ ] 5.2 Using the new Task Manager to its full potential
-> - [ ] 5.3 Evaluating system performance with Windows Performance Monitor
-> - [x] 5.4 Using Format-List to modify PowerShell data output
-> - [ ] 5.5 Configuring a full system backup using Windows Server Backup
-> - [ ] 5.6 Recovering data from a Windows backup file
-> - [ ] 5.7 Using IP Address MAnagement to keep track of your used IP addresses
-> - [ ] 5.8 Checking for viruses in Windows Server 2016

 #### 5.1 Using Server Manager as a quick monitoring tool
 #### 5.2 Using the new Task Manager to its full potential
 #### 5.3 Evaluating system performance with Windows Performance Monitor